FPGAwars/icestudio/source/quickstart.rst

 .. image:: ../resources/images/quickstart/toolchain.png

-`Apio <https://github.com/FPGAwars/apio>`_ backend will be installed, and all its needed `packages <https://github.com/FPGAwars/apio#apio-packages>`_.
+`Apio <https://github.com/FPGAwars/apio>`_ backend and all its needed `packages <https://github.com/FPGAwars/apio#apio-packages>`_ will be installed.
 This operation does not require Internet connection.

 Setup the drivers
 -----------------